mit-rss/visual_servoing_tesse/README.md

 | satisfactory completion of Module 4 | 5% |

 The elements you should include in your Lab 4 presentation include:
-- IOU scores for color segmentation of cone
-- Explaining vision algorithm used/implemented for cone and line detection.
+- Explaining vision algorithm used/implemented.
 Why does each algorithm perform as it does on each module?
 - Explaining the homography transformation.
 How do we convert pixels to plane coordinates?
-- Demonstrating and explaining performance of controllers.
+- Demonstrating and explaining performance controllers.
 Make sure you mention your method for tuning the controller gains for both parking and line-following.
 Hint: include error plots from **rqt_plot**
 - Demonstrating and explaining hough-transformations to extract the line from the dashed road line-dividers.

-Please include videos of your parking and line following, screen shots, error plots, data visualizations, etc. in your presentation as evidence of these deliverables.
-A good report will make quantitative and qualitative evaluations of your results.

 ### Lab Modules
 This lab has a lot in it, so we are encouraging parallelization by breaking up the components of the lab into 4 distinct modules, which you will combine together.
 Each module tackles an interesting problem in computer vision/controls.